 - Sparing use of fertilizers and pesticides

-- No clearing of valuable forest for soy plantations
+- No clearance of valuable forests for soya plantations

-- Minimum social standards for workers and the local population
+- Compliance with minimum social standards for workers

-For our own-label brands we generally rely on soy from Europe for tofu, soy milk and edamame.
-Wherever possible we prefer soy from Switzerland.
+For our own label brands, we generally rely on soy from Europe for tofu, soya milk and edamame.
+Wherever possible we prefer soya from Switzerland.

-In 2006, we were a founding member of the Round Table on Responsible Soy (RTRS).
-This international network consists of environmental organizations and NGOs, producers and mill operators, and also launched a list of criteria for responsible soy cultivation.
-In 2010, we succeeded together with other organizations in adding a voluntary supplement regarding non-GMO soy to the RTRS criteria.
-We allow only non-genetically modified soy to be used and fed to animals.
+We are a founding member of the Round Table on Responsible Soy (RTRS).
+This international network was formed in 2006 and comprises environmental and non-governmental organizations, producers and mill operators and has also launched a catalogue of criteria for responsible soya cultivation.
+In 2010, in cooperation with other organizations we supplemented the RTRS criteria with a voluntary addition on non-GMO soya.

 The Swiss Network for Sustainable Soy sets the industry standard

-The Danuba Soya Association promotes the sustainable and non-GMO production of soy in the Danube region and has developed a corresponding standard.
-The region is ideal in terms of climate and topography for growing high-quality soy.
-However, there was also considerable interest in producing soy outside the Danube region in line with the Danube Soya Standard.
-The Danuba Soya Association therefore set up the Europe Soya Standard at the end of 2015.
+The Danube Soya Association promotes the sustainable and GM-free production of soy in the Danube region and has developed a corresponding standard.
+The region is ideal in terms of climate and topography for growing high quality soy.
+However, there was also considerable interest in producing soya outside the Danube region in line with the Danube Soya Standard.
+The Danube Soya Association therefore set up the Europe Soya Standard at the end of 2015.

 As a member of the association we support this development.
-We use only non-GMO and accordingly certified soy from Europe in feed for our Naturafarm laying hens and chickens.
-In this way we are making an active contribution towards ensuring that no South American rainforests are cut down to make way for soy monocultures.
+We use only GM-free and accordingly certified soya from Europe in feed for our Naturafarm laying hens and chickens.
+In this way we are making an active contribution towards ensuring that no South American rainforests are cut down to make way for soya monocultures.
 The proximity to Switzerland also means shorter transport routes.

-Promotion of Swiss organic soy for tofu, etc.
+Promotion of Swiss organic soya for tofu, etc.

-For our organic soy products we give preference to organic soy from Switzerland.
-We thus invest in short transport routes, non-GMO soy farming, and a partnership with Swiss organic farmers.
-In order to expand domestic farming and to provide consumers with more high-quality organic soy products grown in Switzerland, we are implementing the «Organic food soy from Switzerland» project together with the Research Institute of Organic Agriculture (FiBL).
+For our organic soya products we give preference to organic soya from Switzerland.
+We thus invest in short transport routes, GM-free soya farming, and a partnership with Swiss organic farmers.
+In order to expand domestic farming and to provide consumers with more high quality organic soya products grown in Switzerland, we are implementing the «Organic food soya from Switzerland» project together with the Research Institute of Organic Agriculture (FiBL).
 The entire value chain is included, starting with cultivation, variety testing, seed propagation through to product development.

-Even if we are doing a lot to make soy production more sustainable, soy is still a critical raw material for us.
-We therefore strive to avoid soy wherever possible.
-One example is our Natura Beef: the young cattle are reared with their mothers for as long as possible.
+Although we are doing a lot to make soya production more sustainable, soya is still a critical raw material for us.
+We therefore strive to avoid soya wherever possible.
+One example is our Natura Beef: The young cattle are reared with their mothers for as long as possible.
 The Natura Beef cows drink their mothers' milk and eat fresh grass and hay.
-Soy is explicitly forbidden.
-Natura Beef accounts for around 60% of the beef we sell.
+Soya is explicitly forbidden.
+Natura Beef accounts for around 60 percent of the beef we sell.